The Familiar

 The man squinted at Jeve skeptically.
 “I see.
 Good luck, sir.”
 He hurried on his way without waiting for a reply.

 Jeve waved cheerfully, waiting for the man to get another half-block away, then dropped his pack and opened it.
 The portly gentleman’s wallet lay on top of the blanket.
 Quickly rifling through it, Jeve withdrew about half the money from it—still a goodly sum, thank heavens—and then set it down on the ground, as if it had been dropped there by chance, before hefting his pack again.
-He kept his eyes on the coyote the whole time.
+He kept his eye on the coyote the whole time.
 The coyote kept her eyes on him the whole time, too.

 The coyote wagged her tail, once.

 “I don’t know about this,” he said to her as he started walking down the street.
 She trotted along beside him.
 “I’ve never heard of a coyote familiar before.
-Most of the ones I’ve seen have been birds or mice, the occasional cat.
+Most of the ones I’ve seen have been birds or mice, with the occasional cat.
 I’ve never heard of anyone keeping a coyote as a pet, for that matter.
 Well, let’s head on, I suppose, to see more of this drab little town.”

 The coyote made a growling chuff noise, as if she thought just as poorly of engineers as he did.

-“To the right here.”
+“All right, to the right here.”
 He continued on talking, the coyote following several paces behind.
 “This should be enough to get me a room, food, even some clothes.
 I’d prefer honest work, but one problem at a time.”
 He walked on another thirty yards before looking around with a start.
 “Drat, this is an alley.
 Well, it likely runs behind the store… unless it’s on the other side of the street I should be on.”
 He hurried on, stepping over some trash.

 The coyote growled again, and he turned to look at her curiously, then ahead.
 Then stopped abruptly.
 Two men had stepped into the alley from a blind intersection, just a few paces from him.
 They weren’t dressed any better than he was, but didn’t look bothered by it.
 He suspected that boded ill.

-“There’s not enough to share, I’m afraid.”
-He smiled forcedly.
-“Now, I don’t want any trouble.”
+“R-really, there’s not enough to share, I’m afraid,” he stammered out, smiling forcedly.
+“I don’t want any trouble.”

 The coyote’s teeth were bared now, her ears back.
 She looked distinctly threatening.